 The great majority of boys follow GCSE courses in ten subjects.
 The Compulsory Core of these comprises English, English Literature, Maths, a modern European Language and the three sciences.
 Boys choose whether they wish to take the sciences as separate subjects or as the double award qualification; if they choose the latter then they will also take either History or Geography as part of their Core.

-In addition to studying these subjects, boys choose 3 options from a list of 16, most of which they will have had the chance to experience in the Third Year; the exception to this is GCSE Electronics.
+In addition to studying these subjects, boys choose 3 or 4 options from a list of 16, all of which they will have had the chance to experience in the Third Year.
 Some subjects will insist that boys studied it in Third Year to be able to access the GCSE (e.g. MFL, Latin, Greek) whereas others are happy to have boys start a GCSE course without having had the Third Year experience (e.g. Ancient History, Drama).

 In addition to their GCSEs, boys continue to follow courses in PE, Sport, PSHCE and Career Guidance.